utfunderscore/Zapper/README.md

 }
 ```

-Then, add your dependencies using the `zap` configuration:
+Then, add your dependencies using the `zap` configuration block:

 ```groovy
 dependencies {